-The installation of this collector, the components, and the system in it's entirety is intended to be performed by properly licensed and experienced professional contractors in conformance to applicable federal, state, and local regulations, codes, ordinances, and standards governing the installation of solar water heating systems.
+The installation of this collector, the components, and the system in it's entirety is intended to be performed by properly licensed, trained, experienced, and authorized dealers or distributors of Solar Panels Plus.
+These dealers or distributors are to install these products in conformance to applicable federal, state, and local regulations, codes, ordinances, and standards governing the installation of solar water heating systems.